 With so many sewing machines options in the market, choosing one can be overwhelming.
 Modern sewing machines have a combination of several advanced features and are easy to operate.
 While you might be tempted to rush the buying process, try your best to resist the temptation.

 Hopefully, this article will be your guide to starting a new hobby.
 Of course, the first step is to pick the right equipment and researching on how to sew.
 We advise that you check several trustful resources.
-For example, here is a great sewing machines for beginners compilation.
+For example, here is a great stitch machine for newbies compilation.

 How do You Plan to Use the Machine?